L. M. Thapar: FERA guilty verdict

 In 1984, Thapar was arrested by the Enforcement Directorate (ED) and released on bail for allegedly violating the Foreign Exchange Regulation Act (FERA).
 It was reported that Thapar would be pardoned by the government; however, in 1986, the ED found Thapar's company guilty of violating FERA.
 The guilty verdict happened despite two apologies from Thapar to then-Minister of Finance, V.P.
 Singh and other officials in the ministry, pressure on the Finance Ministry from the Prime Minister's Office to be lenient on Thapar, and other prominent businesspeople intervening on his behalf.
-He had also earlier denied the allegations, but later plead guilty after learning the depth of the ED's investigation.
+He had also earlier denied the allegations, but later pleaded guilty after learning the depth of the ED's investigation.

 Personal life and family

-Single and a resident of New Delhi's upmarket Amrita Shergill Marg, Thapar was fond of the good life and was known for being charming and polished.
-He was an avid art collector, with an impressive personal gallery of some of the finest works of art.
-His bon vivant persona was highlighted in most of his obituaries.
-Thapar maintained a residence on the banks of the Ganga river in Rishikesh where he would host foreign dignitaries including former Indonesian President Megawati Sukarnoputri.
+Single and a resident of New Delhi's upmarket Amrita Shergill Marg, Thapar was known for his social presence and interest in art.
+He maintained a large personal art collection, which included many notable works.
+His social lifestyle and collection were frequently mentioned in his obituaries.
+Thapar maintained a residence on the banks of the Ganga river, in Rishikesh, where he would host foreign dignitaries including former Indonesian President Megawati Sukarnoputri.

 In 2005, he handed over the reins of his business empire to his nephew Gautam (son of Brij Mohan Thapar), leaving his voting rights, shares and most of his personal effects to Gautam in his will.
 Thapar died on 17 January 2007 from heart failure and kidney failure at a hospital in New Delhi.
 His remains were cremated the following day at the Lodhi Cremation Ground in Delhi.

 He funded a project to document and verify data with regard to dead martyrs of the Indian Armed Forces at a time when publicly getting such accurate information was difficult.